 Methods of assessment display your knowledge and understanding and develop and demonstrate your competence in subject-specific and key skills.
 All modules are assessed by either coursework only or a mixture of coursework and examination.
 Coursework typically includes practical portfolios, essays, project reports, field notebooks, individual and group oral presentations and poster presentations.

 Who will be teaching you

 We have experienced and knowledgeable staff who take pride in the quality of their teaching.
 All staff are research active, which means that they keep up-to-date with current developments in their areas of interest and pass this knowledge on.
-We are a friendly and approachable department where you won’t get lost in the crowd and we will respond to your needs.
+We’re a friendly and approachable department where you won’t get lost in the crowd, and we will respond to your needs.

 Typical offer 112 UCAS Tariff points, including Geography, Environmental Science or a related subject.
 GCSE Mathematics at Grade C or Grade 4 or above, or Adult Numeracy at Level 2 or above, or equivalent, is also required.

 BTEC Extended Diploma (or combination of BTEC QCF qualifications)

 International Baccalaureate (IB)